 Enter the number of days (window of time remaining until profiles will expire), and then click Search.

-All products with a baseline profile set to expire within the specified time-frame will be displayed.
+All products with a baseline profile set to expire within the specified timeframe will be displayed.

 Selecting a particular product and clicking on the Run New Baseline Profile will automatically take you to the RUN A PROFILE screen and will select that product name.